chef-boneyard/chef-web-docs-2016/chef_master/source/glossary.rst

 **chef-client**
    A command-line tool that that runs |chef|.
 Also, the name of |chef| as it is installed on a node.

+**Chef-DK**
+   A collection of tools to help development of Chef and Chef resources.
+It uses the full stack installer to give you everything you need to get going in one package.
+You can download it at `Chef Development Kit <https://downloads.chef.io/chef-dk/>`_.

 **chef-repo**
    The repository structure in which cookbooks are authored, tested, and maintained.
 A link to the example chef-repo is `here <https://github.com/chef/chef-repo>`_.

-**Chef-DK**
-   A collection of tools to help development of Chef and Chef resources.
-It uses the full stack installer to give you everything you need to get going in one package.
-You can acquire it `here <https://downloads.chef.io/chef-dk/>`_.

 **Chef server**
    The |chef server| acts as a hub for configuration data.
 The |chef server| stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by the |chef client|.
 Nodes use the |chef client| to ask the |chef server| for configuration details, such as recipes, templates, and file distributions.

 **Chefspec**
-   ChefSpec is a unit testing framework for testing Chef cookbooks.
+   ChefSpec is a unit-testing framework for testing Chef cookbooks.

 **chef-zero**
    A very lightweight |chef server| that runs in-memory on the local machine during the |chef client| run.
 Also known as local mode.